 The second walk is circular and takes you through parkland around Tjornin and again this walk takes you past a multitude of traditional and modern sculptures including works by Einar Jonsson.
 We broke up the walk by visiting the excellent National Museum of Iceland which was just a minor detour.
 [More info is on my Museums page]

-You could also take anothor small detour and walk along Suðurgata which runs parallel to Tjornin on the far side where you there are lovely views over the pond and you can venture into the atmospheric graveyard that has been overrun by trees.
+You could also take anothor small detour and walk along Suðurgata which runs parallel to Tjornin on the far side where there are lovely views over the pond and you can venture into the atmospheric graveyard that has been overrun by trees.

 #3 The walk to Þúfa [and back].